James Allsop: Other activities

-Allsop is also an adjunct professor at the University of Sydney, where he specialises in international admiralty and maritime law.
+As of 2023, Allsop is also an adjunct professor at the University of Sydney, where he specialises in international admiralty and maritime law.

-In April 2024, Justice Allsop gave the keynote speech at the Fifth Full Meeting of the Standing International Forum of Commercial Courts.
+In April 2024, Allsop gave the keynote speech at the Fifth Full Meeting of the Standing International Forum of Commercial Courts.

 Honours

 Allsop was appointed an Officer of the Order of Australia (AO) in 2013 for distinguished service to the judiciary and the law, as a judge, through reforms to equity and access, and through contributions to the administration of maritime law and legal education.
 He was promoted to Companion of the Order of Australia (AC) in the 2023 Australia Day Honours for "eminent service to the judiciary and to the law, to organisational and technological reform, to legal education, and to insolvency law".